johsteffens/beth/doc/bcore/btcl_network_builder.md

 A generic tree-node carries a name and maintains a list of named branches.
 Names can also be empty, in which case the branch is considered anonymous.

 ### Wires
 Additional connections between nodes can be made though wires.
-Wires can represent edges outside a valid tree structure, thus extending the tree to a general purpose graph.
+Wires can represent arbitrary connections, thus extending the tree to a general purpose graph.

 ### Leafs
 A leaf is a node with no further branches.
 Any beth-object can be a leaf node.
 The external builder may impose additional restrictions.